 In the months before my trip, Ireland was the theme of my leisure reading and Internet surfing.
 If you’re interested in reading more about Ireland and its literary heritage, check out Marc’s Irish Literary Studies web portal of resources on Irish history, literature, language and travel.

 Books on Irish history include Georgian Dublin, edited by Gillian O’Brien and Finola O’Kane; In Search of Ireland, by H.V.
 Morton; Guinness, by Peter Walsh; The Search for God and Guinness: A Biography of the Beer That Changed the World, by Stephen Mansfield; and Creating Irish Tourism: The First Century 1750-1850 and Tourism, Landscape, and the Irish Character: British Travel Writers in Pre-Famine Ireland, both by William H.A.
 Williams.
 Architecture enthusiasts might enjoy A Guide to the Georgian Buildings of Britain and Ireland, by Dan Cruickshank, a publication of the National Trust and the Irish Georgian Society, Irish Georgian, by Herbert Ypma, Portrait of Dublin, by Desmond Guinness and The Shelbourne Hotel, by Elizabeth Bowen.
 Smudge and the Book of Mistakes, by Gloria Whelan, tells a clever story about the Irish monks of the Middle Ages and their illuminated manuscripts.
 Spot Irish landmarks and learn about Irish history and culture in S is for Shamrock: An Ireland Alphabet, by Eve Bunting.
 Other good finds were The Celtic Quest in Art and Literature: An Anthology from Merlin to Van Morrison, edited by Jane Lahr, and Ireland: Art Into History, edited by Brian P. Kennedy and Raymond Gillespie.
+There’s a chapter on the Book of Kells in Meetings with Remarkable Manuscripts: Twelve Journeys into the Medieval World, by Christopher de Hamel.

 Fellow lovers of Irish arts and crafts, page through Irish People, Irish Linen, by Kathleen Curtis Wilson; In an Irish House, edited by Irish fashion designer Sybil Connolly, as well as her Irish Hands: The Tradition of Beautiful Crafts, Traditional Crafts of Ireland, by David Shaw-Smith; Contemporary Irish Knits, by Carol Feller and Irish Lace, by Ada Longfield.
 Mrs. Delany & Her Circle, edited by Mark Laird and Alicia Weisberg-Roberts, The Paper Garden: An Artist Begins Her Life’s Work at 72, by Molly Peacock, and Mrs. Delany: Her Life and Her Flowers, by Ruth Hayden, all provide a fascinating look at Mary Delany, an 18th century Englishwoman who became friends with Jonathan Swift, lived with her husband at Delville, outside Dublin, and became notable for her paper flower collages late in life.